Techniques 20 min read

 Grouping

-A comma combines several selectors into one list — you get elements that match any of them:
+A comma joins several selectors into one list, and you get everything matching any of them:

 css